vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 ## Building Multi-Container Applications Using Docker Compose ##

-Given that VIC engine does not have a native build capability, it does not interpret the `build` keyword in a compose file and `docker-compose build` will not work when `DOCKER_HOST` points to a VIC endpoint.
-VIC engine relies upon the portability of the docker image format and it is expected that a regular docker engine will be used in a CI pipeline to build container images for test and deployment.
+Given that vSphere Integrated Containers Engine does not have a native build capability, it does not interpret the `build` keyword in a compose file and `docker-compose build` will not work when `DOCKER_HOST` points to a VIC endpoint. vSphere Integrated Containers Engine relies upon the portability of the docker image format and it is expected that a regular docker engine will be used in a CI pipeline to build container images for test and deployment.

 There are two ways to work around this.
 You can create separate Compose files for build and run, or you can use the same Compose file but just make sure to add a couple of arguments.
 We will explore both options here using another example of a Compose file that includes build instructions.
 In this case, the sample voting application found [here](https://github.com/dockersamples/example-voting-app/blob/master/docker-compose-simple.yml).